14 Natural Allergy Remedies that Really Work

 1. Nettle Tea

 Nettle leaf has carotene, vitamin K, and quercetin.
-While more research needs to be done in this area, there is some evidence that using stinging nettle after the first sign of allergic symptoms helps reduce symptoms (source 1, source 2).
+While more research needs to be done in this area, there is some evidence that using stinging nettle after the first sign of allergic symptoms helps reduce symptoms.

 However, make sure to buy the leaf and not the root, as the root has a totally different function.

-We made Nettle Tea by the pot, then drink it throughout the day, and I find it really does help us.
+We've Nettle Tea by the pot and have drunk it throughout the day.
+I find it really does help us.

 I also sometimes make it in my beloved Stainless Steel French Press–very convenient.
 Regardless of whether nettle helps with allergies or not, there are many other stinging nettle benefits, making it something to consider adding to your diet.